tdooms/bilinear-interp/stories/readme.md

 **Switching the order of the MLP**.
 Swapping the linear projection and the bilinear operations is way worse (loss goes up by 0.2).

 **Not using biases in the bilinear layer**.
-The difference is negligible but slightly in favor of including it.
+The difference is negligible but slightly in favor of including it, this again changes in large models.

 **Not using biases in the normalization**.
 The difference is surprisingly negligible in small models (loss goes up by 0.02).
 More complex models seem to struggle though by not including them.